StackVista/stackstate-docs/configure/topology/debugging_topology_synchronization.md

 {% tabs %}
 {% tab title="Kubernetes" %}
 When StackState is deployed on Kubernetes, logs about synchronization can be found in the `stackstate-sync` pod.
-The name of synchronization's name is shown in the log entries.
+The name of the synchronization is shown in the log entries.
 {% endtab %}

 {% tab title="Linux" %}